0xruhum/project-broke/README.md

 1. Seller aproves `Broke` to retrieve the token from their wallet.
 2. Seller creates an agreement using `Broke` and receives the ID of the agreement.
 3. Seller shares the ID with potential buyers.
+4. Buyer accepts agreement by paying the deposit set by the seller.
+The contract locks the seller's token and sets a 1 hour time limit for the buyer to start streaming the funds.
-4. Buyer creates a Superfluid stream to the seller's wallet with the flow rate specified in the agreement.
+5. Buyer creates a Superfluid stream to the `Broke` contract. `Broke` contract uses the Superfluid hooks to start a stream with the same parameters to the Seller.
-5. Buyer calls `Broke` to accept the agreement and sends the deposit.
-6. `Broke` retrieves NFT from seller.
-7. After the token was paid off buyer ends Superfluid stream.
+6. After the token was paid off buyer ends Superfluid stream. `Broke` coontract uses the hooks to also stop the stream to the seller.
-8. Buyer withdraws NFT and deposit from the contract.
+7. Buyer withdraws NFT and deposit from the contract.

-Built for ETHGlobal 2021.

 ## API